What Is Bone Marrow Aspiration?

 Risks and Complications

-Complications may include pain, bleeding, infection, and nerve injury.
-Intra-abdominal injury may occur because of the needle.
+Complications are rare and may include bleeding, infection, and nerve injury.
+Intra-abdominal injury is even more rare but may occur because of the needle.

 How much pain can I expect after the procedure?